Sp25-CS5004-Online-Lionelle/classnotebook/Module05/README.md

-# Module 04  Live Session
+# Module 05  Live Session

-Module 04 live session builds off Module 03.
-Some of the files have been changed as the starting files, and a console interface has been added.
+Module 05 live session builds off Module 04.
+We have it loading the csv by default, and added more console commands for managing a wishlist and filtering the library.